Deciphering the Roles of Glycoproteins in Prokaryotes

 Research thrives through collaboration.
 Therefore, we make our tools available for everyone - open-source and openly licensed - and follow FAIR data sharing principles for all our published datasets.

-The Schulze lab just started, but is growing.
+The Schulze lab is a dynamic team of Undergraduates, Master students, and Student Research Assistants.
 We promote a diversity of backgrounds, experiences, perspectives, cultures, identities, and ideas, all of which are invaluable to the advancement of scientific research.

 Tweets by schulze_lab